Ross-Li/TravelPlannerFE/README.md

-# TripPlannerFE
+# TravelPlannerFE
-The frontend of TripPlanner project
+The frontend of TravelPlanner project